aniskchaou/librarylab-backend-springboot/readme.md

 ## Introduction

-Library lab is a web application for managing a library by making it easier to borrow books from readers.
+Library lab is a web application for managing a library by making it easier to borrow catalogItems from readers.
 This application is a virtual version of a real bookstore.

 ## Informations